Contract Engineer Retirement Planning

 What Are the Benefits of Contracting Before Retirement?

-3. Maximize Your Savings Potential – Most contract engineers make an excellent living financially, but the retirement savings programs offered to W2 employees differ from self-employed individuals.
-No matter your worker status, the important part is trying to maximize your retirement accounts every year.
+3. Maximize Your Savings Potential: Most contract engineers make an excellent living financially, but the retirement savings programs offered to W2 employees differ from self-employed individuals.
+No matter your worker status, the important part is maximizing your retirement accounts every year.

 Work occasionally while retired